krish-dev/cordova-plugin-k-imagecropper/README.md

     var options = {
         url: imageUrl,              // required.
         ratio: "6/4",               // optional. (here you can define your custom ration) default: 1:1
-        title: "Custom tilte"       // optional. (here you can put title of image cropper activity) default: Image Cropper
+        title: "Custom tilte"       // optional. android only. (here you can put title of image cropper activity) default: Image Cropper
-        autoZoomEnabled: false      // optional. (if it is true then cropper will automatically adjust the view) default: true
+        autoZoomEnabled: false      // optional. android only. for iOS its always true (if it is true then cropper will automatically adjust the view) default: true
     }
     window.plugins.k.imagecropper.open(options, function(data) {
-        // its return the cropped image cached url, you need to manually delete the image from the application cache. console.log(data);
+        // its return an object with the cropped image cached url, cropped width & height, you need to manually delete the image from the application cache. console.log(data);
         $scope.croppedImage = data;
     }, function(error) {